 |Orkin||$225 - $400|

 Terminix will cost an average of $200 for traditional treatment and $350 for premium treatment.
-Terminix ant control cost depends on the type of ant identified on your property.
-Standard ants can be treated at a lower Terminix price with a package for ant control.
-This package treats field ants, pavement ants, ghost ants, and house ants.
-Four types of ants require premium treatment from Terminix and include the fire ant, carpenter ant, pharaoh ant, and crazy ant.
+Terminix control cost depends on the type of ant identified on your property.
+Standard types can be treated at a lower Terminix price with a package for ant control.
+This package treats field, pavement, ghost, and house species.
+Four types of them require premium treatment from Terminix and include the fire, carpenter, pharaoh, and crazy ant.
 Terminix follows a protocol of inspecting the property, treating the property, and maintaining an ant-free environment.

-Orkin ant control cost will be around $225 to $400.
-The Orkin cost for ants depends on the treatment plan recommended by the professional during the inspection process.
+Orkin control cost will be around $225 to $400.
+The Orkin control cost depends on the treatment plan recommended by the professional during the inspection process.
 Inspections are included with treatment cost and used to identify the type of ant and assess the difficulty of the infestation area.
-Ants such as fire ants and carpenter ants cost more to treat than house ants and pavement ants.
-Orkin prices for ants increase in hard-to-treat areas such as bedrooms, basements, and attics.
+Types such as fire and carpenter cost more to treat than house and pavement species.
+Orkin prices increase in hard-to-treat areas such as bedrooms, basements, and attics.
 The Orkin process includes inspecting common areas that ants could be hiding, developing a treatment plan, and returning for a follow-up visit to confirm extermination.

 Ants are a common pest that can be found in numerous homes and buildings - even those that are clean and sanitary.
 They are typically found near sources of food.
 For the majority of the ants, you’ll find indoors, this means on counters, on the floor beneath tables and chairs, inside cabinets, and anywhere food crumbs may typically be dropped.